Stay Unique, Stay Efficient: Preserving Model Personality in Multi-Task Merging: Method

 \subsection{Decomposition, Thresholding, and Scaling}

-Previous studies~\citep{zhou2024metagpt,marczakno,yancalm, wu2025importance} have shown that merged models often suffer notable performance degradation compared to fine-tuned counterparts, primarily due to parameter conflicts between fine-tuned models.
+Previous studies~\cite{zhou2024metagpt,marczakno,yancalm, wu2025importance} have shown that the merged model often suffers from notable performance degradation compared to its fine-tuned counterparts, primarily due to parameter conflicts among the fine-tuned models.
 In this work, we examine this issue through the lens of task similarity.
-Specifically, we perform pairwise model merging by combining a model fine-tuned on SVHN~\citep{netzer2011reading} with models fine-tuned on each of the other seven datasets in the benchmark.
+Specifically, we perform pairwise model merging by combining a model fine-tuned on SVHN~\cite{netzer2011reading} with models fine-tuned on each of the other seven datasets in the benchmark.

-Fig.~\ref{fig:same_task_1} (a) shows the best and worst SVHN performance among the merged models, corresponding to merging with the most similar task (MNIST~\citep{deng2012mnist}) and the most dissimilar one, respectively.
+Fig.~\ref{fig:same_task_1} (a) shows the best and worst SVHN performance among the merged models, corresponding to merging with the most similar task (MNIST~\cite{deng2012mnist}) and the most dissimilar one, respectively.
 Surprisingly, substantial performance drops are observed even when merging models from similar tasks.
 A similar pattern emerges in natural language processing tasks, as illustrated in Fig.~\ref{fig:same_task_1} (b).
 These findings suggest that parameter conflicts are inherent, even across semantically related tasks, and underscore the importance of preserving personalized information to maintain model performance.
-This insight motivates our objective: to retain complete task-specific information while minimizing additional storage overhead.
+This insight motivates our objective: to retain complete task-specific information while minimizing extra storage overhead.

-In this paper, we propose directly storing the task-specific information of individual models.
+In this paper, we propose preserving the task-specific information of individual models.
 However, storing full model parameters incurs substantial memory overhead, making this approach impractical in resource-constrained settings.
 To address this issue, we introduce \textbf{D}ecomposition, \textbf{T}hresholding, and \textbf{S}caling (\textbf{DTS}), a personalized method that approximates task-specific information while preserving its effectiveness, as illustrated in Fig.~\ref{fig:pipeline}.
-To explain our approach, we take the task vector as an example of task-specific information.
-Specifically, we first apply singular value decomposition to the task vector and retain only the top-$r$ singular values, as follows:
+To establish a unified compression pipeline for both variants (DTS-T and DTS-D), let $\boldsymbol{W}_n \in \{\boldsymbol{\tau}_n, \boldsymbol{d}_n\}$ denote the target task-specific deviation matrix that requires storage.
+For layers whose parameters have more than two dimensions (e.g., convolutional kernels), we first reshape the tensor into a 2D matrix before processing.
+Specifically, we first apply truncated singular value decomposition to the target matrix and retain only the top-$r$ singular values, as follows: